-In conclusion, the trenching of the 2 structures successfully outlined much wider gold mineralization than anticipated with some highgrade intersections over considerable widths.
+In conclusion, the trenching of the 2 structures successfully outlined much wider gold mineralization than anticipated with some high-grade intersections over considerable widths.
 The gold is associated with injected quartz-carbonate veins in highly brecciated sheared structures context.
 These results justify the preparation of a drill program starting with the Zone B structure and extending to the Zone A structure thereafter.
 Additionally, this trenching program provided Stellar with valuable geological information in which will facilitate the exploration of other areas of interest within the permits area.
 Technical Information and Quality Control Notes The trenches were excavated across the Zones A and B structures using hand tools to an average depth of 1.5 metres.
-The trenches were mapped at a scale of 1:100 and channeled sampled at 1 metre intervals using a mechanical rock saw for a better sample accuracy as recommended in Stellar's Technical Report of November 15, 2020.
+The trenches were mapped at a scale of 1:100 and channel sampled at 1 metre intervals using a mechanical rock saw for a better sample accuracy as recommended in Stellar's Technical Report of November 15, 2020.
 Sample collection was done by two experienced senior local geologists under the supervision of Stellar's Director and QP in Morocco and by Dr Ali Saquaque, Stellar's Technical Advisor for Africa.
 The samples were bagged on sampling site and stored in safe areas until being transported to African Laboratory for Mining and Environment in Marrakech for analysis ("Afrilab").
 A total of 174 samples were sent to Afrilab for preparation and analysis.
 All standard analysis results fall within the tolerance range of the original samples.
 The blank sample values were all below the detection limit for gold.

 Stellar continued to evaluate trenching results from its Tichka Est Gold Project to determine more accurately the drill pad locations in Zone A and B for the forthcoming Phase 1 drill program.
 Design and construction of access road is challenging as it must traverse over six kilometers up steep mountain terrain along the valley contours, maximize site access for both Phase 1 drilling program and future programs, all while minimizing the overall construction and maintenance cost.
-Interested local contractors with good experience of these conditions were short listed and have been invited to make a site visit within the forthcoming week.
-Formal bids for the road and drill pad construction on an expedited basis are being requested and are expected to be tendered prior to the end of Q4 2021.
-Concurrently, bids for the drill program are also being sought.
+Management, in consultation with construction contractors, have decided to re-route the access road to the Tichka Est Gold Project drill site locations.
+The initial route for the proposed access road, which at 4.5 kilometres was the most direct route to the drill pad locations, with its exceptionally steep terrain and hard rock wall proved too challenging to construct to the level necessary to support heavy equipment such as drill rigs.
+Therefore, an alternative routing was required.